artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 New variations exist of the attention layer.
 In 2017 a paper introduced an efficient form of attention based on information retrieval, using queries, keys and values.
 It is called the scaled dot product attention or QKV (query, keys, values) attention.

 Conceptually, you can think of keys and values as a lookup table.
 A query is matched to a key and the associated value is returned.
 For example when translating the French word 'heure' it matches with the English key 'time' and its value being a numerical vector is returned.<br>
 In practice however, queries, keys and values are all represented by numerical vectors.
 This allows the model to learn which words are most similar between source and target language.
 The similarity between words we call alignment.
 The query and key vectors are used to calculate alignment scores that measures how well the query and keys match.
-In the end, the alignment scores are turned into weights who are used for summing the value vector.
-The weighted sum of the value vector becomes the attention vector.<br>
+In the end, the alignment scores are turned into weights who are used on the value vector to form the context vector.<br>
 This process can be performed using scaled dot-product attention.
 The queries of each step are packed together into a matrix so that the attention can be computed simultaneously for each query.
 The keys and values are also packed into their own matrices and used as inputs together with the query matrix for the attention function.<br>
 The attention function goes as follows.
 First the query and key matrices are multiplied to get a matrix of alignment scores.
 These are then divided by the square root of the key vector size for regularization.
 The result of this we transform into weights using the softmax function.
-Finally, the weight and value matrices are multiplied to get the attention vectors for each query.
+Finally, the weight and value matrices are multiplied to get the context vectors for each query.

 While in the previously seen original form of attention we used a feedforward neural network, in the scaled dot product attention seen here we only use two matrix multiplications.
 Since matrix multiplication is highly optimized in modern deep learning frameworks, this form of attention is much faster to compute.

 In the scaled dot product attention, usually the alignments between source and target languages are not learned in attention layer but instead in the embedding layer or other layer that comes before the attention layer.
 The alignment weights form a matrix where queries lie on the rows and keys on the columns.
 Each entry in this matrix is the weight for the corresponding query-key pair.
 Similar words will have larger weights.
 Via training, the model learns which words have similar meanings and encodes that information in the query and key vectors.
 Learning alignment like this is beneficial for translating between languages with different grammatical structures.
-Since attention looks at the entire input and target sentences at once and calculates alignments based on word pairs, weights are assigned appropriately regardless of word order.
+Since attention looks at the entire input and target sentences at once and calculates alignments based on word pairs where weights are assigned appropriately regardless of word order.
 For example in the following picture you can see two phrases where words with similar meanings 'zone' and 'area' don't occur in same word order in phrase but using a matrix we can still detect their similarity/alignment.<br>
 ![Screenshot 2024-04-18 at 13 47 50](https://github.com/artainmo/machine-learning/assets/53705599/82e60118-f8a5-4e95-8d73-08501e4a8812)

 #### Machine Translation Setup